-I'm a college student, age 22, working towards a communication degree
+I'm a recent college grad with a communications degree

 I'm allergic to peanuts, tree nuts, coconut, mustard, mango, and sensitive to wheat and most seeds

 I'm a TIP patient for Southern California Food Allergy Institute

 My Story So Far...

 Hi!
 My name is Jessica Carrillo and I am a 24-year old from California.
 I have lived with severe food allergies my whole life.
 I was officially diagnosed with a peanut allergy when I was two years old.
 The word "peanut" was the very first word I learned how to read.
 When I was five years old I was diagnosed with generalized anxiety disorder.
 While not all of my anxiety is related to my food allergies, a lot of it is.
 When I was younger, I was shy, quiet, and TERRIFIED of my allergy.